| Laboratory Director|

 At UW he studied the plasma sheath surrounding electron emitting surfaces, particularly as applied to emissive probe measurements of the plasma potential, through both theory and experiment.

 Currently he is working on developing the CubeSat Ambipolar Thruster, a miniature plasma thruster for small satellites, and investigating the basic physics of plasma in converging/diverging magnetic nozzles.

 | Graduate Students (Candidates)|

-, NSF Fellow, Ford Fellow, & NASA JPFP Fellow
+, NSF Fellow, Zonta International Amelia Earhart Fellow, Ford Fellow, & NASA JPFP Fellow

-Her thesis research will focus on measuring and characterizing the time-resolved electron energy distribution functions (EEDFs) of a 600-W Hall thruster plasma to discover how low-frequency transients affect ionization and erosion.
+Her research focuses on measuring and characterizing the electron energy distribution functions (EEDFs) of cathode and Hall thruster plasmas and on finding ways to predictively control these distributions to increase electron populations

 Chris graduated from Arizona State University in spring 2008 with degrees in physics and mathematics and then began studies in the Applied Physics program at Michigan in fall 2008.